Sign-in to Account

 In addition to home repairs, keeping your home tidy is a good way to prevent mice from entering your home.
 Because mice are nocturnal, it is always a good idea to clean your kitchen after dinner.
 You should make sure dirty dishes are washed or placed in the dishwasher and wipe down your kitchen’s surfaces.
 Additionally, it’s important to make sure any leftover food is put away and placed airtight containers.
 In addition to cleanliness and good hygiene, reducing clutter both inside and outside your home will help prevent a mouse infestation.
 Removing piles of leaves and wood from the perimeter of your house and keeping your rooms free of excess stuff and storage will limit the places mice have to hide.

 Mice can pose a big problem if you let the situation get out of hand.
 Instead of relying on DIY pest control methods, let an Aptive pest control professional take care of your home.
 Our pest professionals understand how important it is to feel comfortable in your own home, and will create a customized pest control plan tailored to your specific needs.
-If you feel that you have a potential mice infestation, call your local Aptive Environmental branch today.
+If you feel that you have a potential mice infestation, call your local Aptive Pest Control branch today.

 Curated articles for you, from our pest experts.